malachi-iot/j1939/doc/AddressResolution.md

 ##### 3.2.1.3.
 Command Configurable Address CA

 Commanded Address Message assigns SA at any time.
+Another CA MUST exist to emit such a command.

 ##### 3.2.1.4.
 Self-Configurable Address CA